hsgw/qmk_firmware/keyboards/choco/keymaps/usagi/readme.md

-# The test keymap for choco
+# usagi keymap for choco
+like froggy